Laurence-Cullen/ontology_alignment/README.md

 HPO terms to a SNOMED term the accuracy only falls to 71.27%.
 58.4% of the time the most similar HPO term is correct.

+Other ideas to try in this vein include averaging in vectors of parent categories.

 ## Fine tune model
 Third experiment is to see if fine tuning the BERT model on pubmed or another large medical text corpus improves the power of the sentence